m-hassan-tariq/LazyLoadingAngularJS/README.md

                 templateUrl: '/Scripts/app/modules/candidate/views/onBoardingApp.candidate.html',
                 resolve: {
                     allCandidates: function ($ocLazyLoad) {
-                        // You can include $ocLazyLoad and use the function load which returns a promise.
-It supports
                         return $ocLazyLoad.load([{
                             name: 'onBoardingApp.candidate',
                             files: ['/Scripts/app/modules/candidate/onBoardingApp.candidate.js'],
-                            // You can define optional parameters to each module.
-                            // {cache: false, timeout: 5000}
                             cache: false
                         }, {
                             name: 'onBoardingApp.candidate.controllers',